A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits

-Given the above discussion, it appears prudent to consider the polynomial speedup resulting from applying the quantum algorithm in the regime of practical applications.
+We can assess the potential polynomial speedup of the quantum algorithm over classical algorithms.
 Let us consider $k=3$, which is sufficiently low-dimensional to be practically relevant, but is large enough so that it is already challenging to compute classically.
-Assuming a dense complex with $|S_{k+1}^j| \sim \binom{N}{k+1}$ this results in a scaling of approximately $N^{10}$ classically~\cite{milosavljevic2011zigzag}.
+We will assume that the gap parameters $\Lambda$ are $\Omega(1/polylog(N))$, and note that $1/\Lambda \sim \mathcal{O}(poly(N))$ will reduce the polynomial speedup claimed below.
+Assuming a dense complex with $|S_{k+1}^j| \sim \binom{N}{k+1}$ this results in a worst-case scaling of approximately $N^{10}$ classically~\cite{milosavljevic2011zigzag}.
 Our quantum algorithm scales as $ N^{3.5} $, with the additional dependencies on the precision and gap parameters noted in Table~\ref{tab:PriorAlgorithmComp}.
 Subject to these dependencies, this is an almost cubic speedup in $N$.
 For larger values of $k$, subject to the dependencies on the gap parameters, the quantum speedup approaches quintic: $\binom{N}{k+1}^{0.5}$ vs $\binom{N}{k+1}^{\omega}$.
 Nevertheless, in practice the classical algorithm often scales as $\mathcal{O}\left( |S_{k+1}^j| \right)$~\cite{milosavljevic2011zigzag}, or this scaling can be achieved using heuristic sparsification methods~\cite{mischaikow2013morse}.
-This would reduce the quantum speedup to approximately quadratic, regardless of $k$.
-It is an open question as to whether quantum versions of this complex sparsification could be developed, and if they would be beneficial.
-In addition, the classical algorithm computes $\beta_k^{i,j}$ for all length scales using a single repetition of the algorithm, because it has a record of the boundary operator at all length scales stored in memory.
-In contrast, the quantum algorithm must be repeated a large number of times to fully analyse the data at all length scales.
+Moreover, our quantum-inspired power method also scales linearly in the number of simplices, with an identical gap dependence as the quantum algorithm.
+Hence, even if existing classical heuristics do not work, the quantum algorithm is limited to at most a quadratic speedup over classical approaches.